You’ll want to run towards these Black Friday sports deals

 Comfortable, durable and cushioned kicks are a must if you’re looking to beat that PB – and it can’t hurt if they look the part, too.
 Ticking all the boxes, these sleek, lightweight runners from Reebok are said to keep sweat at bay while you turn up the heat, all thanks to their breathable mesh upper.
 The rubber heel pads are designed to stand the test of time, too, plus they have a plush feel and cushioning underfoot.
 They’re now up for grabs for less than half price.

-Runners, swimmers, cyclists – wearing a heart rate monitor can help push your workout to the next level, and this strap from Garmin is now reduced by over 63 per cent.
+Runners, swimmers, cyclists – wearing a heart rate monitor can help push your workout to the next level, and this strap from Garmin is now reduced by 25 per cent.
 Lightweight and said to remain comfortable, even on longer sessions, it can log up to 20 hours of heart rate data.
 Although we haven’t tried this particular model, a similar one from Garmin made it into our best heart monitors edit, where our tester said: “It’s on the pricey side, but maybe worth the investment if you’re serious about your training.”

 Echelon rower: Was £1,199 now £949, Echelonfit.uk